mikcnt/mikcnt/README.md

 ### Hey everybody 🖖

-I'm Michele Conti, I'm currently a MSc student in computer science @ La Sapienza, Rome.
+I'm Michele Conti, MSc student in computer science @ La Sapienza, Rome.

 I'm mainly focused on machine learning and deep learning, but I honestly love learning new things in general.
 Computer science is obviously not the only interest I've got, I'm also interested in mathematics (for which I've got a bachelor degree 🎓).